NBA Rumors: Caris LeVert, Jarrett Allen & Spencer Dinwiddie Could ‘Headline’ Nets’ Blockbuster Deal This Fall

 Caris LeVert, Jarrett Allen, and Spencer Dinwiddie were essential parts of the core group that helped the Brooklyn Nets end their three-year playoff drought last season.
-After seeing the potential of their team, the Nets’ front office became more aggressive in building a roster that can legitimately contend for the NBA championship title.
-However, when they acquired Kevin Durant and Kyrie Irving in the 2019 free agency, LeVert, Allen, and Dinwiddie suddenly faced an uncertain future in Brooklyn.
+After seeing the potential of the squad, the Nets’ front office became more aggressive in building a roster that could legitimately contend for a championship title.
+However, when the team acquired Kevin Durant and Kyrie Irving in 2019’s free agency, LeVert, Allen, and Dinwiddie suddenly faced an uncertain future in Brooklyn.

 Since the arrival of KD and Uncle Drew, rumors are circulating that the Nets are planning to add a third star to their roster.
 Though they no longer have enough money to chase big names in free agency, they still have a plethora of assets to acquire superstars who would be available on the trade market in the 2020 offseason.
 According to Mandela Namaste of Bleacher Report, LeVert, Allen, and Dinwiddie could “headline” the blockbuster deal involving the Nets this fall.